frewise/frewise.github.io/publications.md

 22\.
 Li Y**#**, Wang H**#**, Yang B**#**, Yang J, Ruan X, **Yang Y**, Wakeland EK, Li Q, Fang X*.
 Influence of Carbon Monoxide on Growth and Apoptosis of Human Umbilical Artery Smooth Muscle Cells and Vein Endothelial Cells. **_Int J Biol Sci._** 2012; 8(10): 1431–1446.

+## Conference

+1\.
+Ma J, He N, Wang J, Wang L, Jin G, Lin R, Yang Y. CD8A and HAPLN3 expression profiling to reveal an immunologic subtype of bladder cancer with favorable survival.
+2020.
+Journal of Clinical Oncology.
+American Society of Clinical Oncology

+2.\ Fu, Zhichao and Liu, Shenghua and Wang, Jianfei and Zhang, Yiqun and Yang, Yadong and Xu, Tianyuan and Anil, Shrestha and Yan, Yang and Li, Cheng and Zheng, Zongtai and others.
+Transcriptome analysis of low-risk and high-risk non-muscular invasive bladder cancer patients to reveal disease progression related genes.
+2020.
+Journal of Clinical Oncology.
+American Society of Clinical Oncology

+3.\ Yang, Chunhe and Zhao, Guodong and Wang, Jianfei and Wang, Lingyu and Jin, Ge and Lin, Rongbo and Yang, Yadong.
+Integration of TMB and tumor heterogeneity identify an immunologic subtype of melanoma with favorable survival.
+2020.
+Journal of Clinical Oncology.
+American Society of Clinical Oncology

+4.\ Wang, Kun and Yang, Yadong and Zhang, Xiaoyu and Li, Juan and Bao, Quan and Wang, Hongwei and Jin, Kemin and Liu, Ming and Liu, Wei and Yan, Xiaoluan and others.
+Prognostic impact of mutation profiling in Chinese patients with colorectal liver metastases.
+2020.
+Journal of Clinical Oncology.
+American Society of Clinical Oncology

+5.\ Wang, Hai and Yang, Yadong and Hongzhu, QU and Ruan, Xiuyan and Zhang, Zhaojun and Xiong, Qian and Qi, Heyuan and Stamatoyannopoulos, George and Stamatoyannopoulos, John A and Fang, Xiangdong. unctional Analysis of FOXO3A Involved in Erythroid Differentiation.
+2012.
+Blood.
+American Society of Hematology

+6.\ He, Ning and Wang, Jianfei and Wang, Lingyu and Jin, Ge and Lin, Rongbo and Yang, Yadong.
+Metabolism of tumor cell in tumor micro environment assist immune escape.
+2020.
+Journal of Clinical Oncology.
+American Society of Clinical Oncology

+7.\ Yu, Yao and Lin, Rongbo and He, Ning and Yang, Yadong and Jin, Ge and Wang, Jianfei.
+Correlation of tumor mutational burden, tumor microenvironment and alterations of driver genes in patients with NSCLC: A retrospective analysis.
+2019.
+Journal of Clinical Oncology.
+American Society of Clinical Oncology

+8.\ He, Ning and Zhang, Yiqun and Yang, Yadong and Wang, Jianfei.
+Multi-omics prognosis predictive model of metastatic urothelial carcinoma (mUCs) with immunotherapy.
+2021.
+Journal of Clinical Oncology.
+American Society of Clinical Oncology

+9.\ Zhang, Yiqun and Zhao, Guodong and He, Ning and Wang, Lingyu and Wang, Jianfei and Jin, Ge and Lin, Rongbo and Yang, Yadong.
+Robust prediction of immune checkpoint inhibition therapy for non-small cell lung cancer.
+2020.
+Journal of Clinical Oncology.
+American Society of Clinical Oncology
+10.\ Jia, Yuanyuan and He, Ning and Yang, Yadong and Huang, Yuliang and Zhang, Xiaoyu and Fu, Zhichao and Xu, Xiaohong and Cao, Jianjun and Wang, Jianfei.
+Tumor mutation burden and immune microenvironment analysis of urothelial carcinoma.
+2021.
+Journal of Clinical Oncology.
+American Society of Clinical Oncology
+11.\ Li, Yanming and Liu, Shuge and Hongzhu, QU and Yang, Yadong and Ding, Nan and Ruan, Xiuyan and Stamatoyannopoulos, George and Fang, Xiangdong.
+PDCD2 Knockdown Promoted Induced Erythroid Differentiation in TF-1 Cells.
+2014.
+Blood.
+American Society of Hematology
+12.\ Yang, Ping and Ji, Guanghui and Jiang, Qionghui and Lu, Zejun and Yu, Yao and Yang, Yadong and Jin, Ge.
+Mutation profiles in circulating tumor DNA (ctDNA) to predict the efficacy of sorafenib treatment in patients with advanced hepatocellular carcinoma (HCC).
+2019.
+Journal of Clinical Oncology.
+American Society of Clinical Oncology
+13.\ Fu, Zhichao and Liu, Shenghua and Wang, Jianfei and He, Ning and Yang, Yadong and Xu, Tianyuan and Anil, Shrestha and Yan, Yang and Li, Cheng and Zheng, Zongtai and others.
+RNA-seq analysis of non-muscular invasive bladder cancer to reveal different gene expression profiles between smoking and non-smoking patients.
+2021.
+Journal of Clinical Oncology.
+American Society of Clinical Oncology

   <br>